greenglobal/ppsloop/README.md

 If everything goes well, it would build a compiled version to "/dist", open at 8080 and start watching changes.

 To dev, just modify source codes from /src, then reload webpage to see updates.
+Then, run `npm run release` to get the last result in "/docs".

 # License